-While most sublimation printers these days can directly transfer designs and prints on to the shirt, there are others that need to make use of a transfer medium.
+While most sublimation printers these days can directly transfer paper designs and prints on to the shirt, there are others that need to make use of a transfer medium.
 For some, it's a cotton sheet.
 For others, it would be a paper material where you print a pattern for transfer.
 Which one would you need the most?

 Materials to be Printed

 Although some printers can work with cotton sheets, you may want to choose something that works with handling paper materials.
 They’re more convenient and are easier to work with.